 Contact an Experienced New Orleans Criminal Defense Attorney at Bloom Legal for Guidance

+If you’ve been arrested or charged with drunk driving (or any other criminal violation) due to purported misconduct during Mardi Gras celebrations in New Orleans, we can help.
+We encourage you to contact our firm for immediate assistance.
 Bloom Legal is a full-service law firm founded in 2004, and currently located in the historic Warehouse District of New Orleans.
 Our attorneys have extensive experience advocating on behalf of defendants (locals and tourists alike) in a range of criminal disputes, including those that center around a drunk driving accident.
 Call 504-599-9997 or contact us online to schedule a free and confidential consultation with an experienced criminal defense attorney at our firm today.